 When should I see a podiatrist for wound care?

 See a podiatrist immediately if you have a wound that hasn't healed within 2 weeks, shows signs of infection (redness, warmth, pus), or if you have diabetes and any foot wound.
 Early intervention prevents complications and promotes faster healing.
-Our Twin Falls and Burley offices provide prompt wound assessment and treatment.
+Our Twin Falls and Burley offices provide prompt assessment and treatment.

 What types of wounds do podiatrists treat?